Project

 Social 8,240 Paid Search 11,450 Email 9,380 Content 7,230 Webinar 5,680 Phone 4,120 0 5K 10K 15K Awareness Consideration Decision 2.1K Conv

-Customer journey funnel showing touchpoint interactions.
+Customer journey funnel showing Salesforce touchpoint interactions.
 Average 4.3 touchpoints per conversion.
-51% conversion rate from phone call to closed deal.
+Enriched with ZoomInfo intent signals to prioritize high-converting accounts.

 Full Interactive Power BI Dashboard Available